-While putting into question the “core business” of science as an institution, I have chosen to keep the word “practices” as designating commitments which may be radically non innocent but should not be defined as guilty, deserving destruction.
+While putting into question the “core business” of science as an institution, I have chosen to keep the word “practices” as designating commitments which may be radically non-innocent but should not be defined as guilty, deserving destruction.
 Instead I associate modern practices with an unknown – we do not know to what a practice may enable its practitioners.
 What we do know is that, if there is a possibility of avoiding the coming nightmare, we do not need guilty, opportunist or repentant practitioners, but practitioners who have actively learned that, trying to overcome the mess, to produce scalability, their practices are liable, even prone, to add to the mess.
 We need practitioners who have learned what embracing the messiness of the world demands.
-To me a slowing down of science thus means another science, betraying its constitutive connection with the constellation of ‘advance-growth-development-progress’ order-words, which parasites and poisons the demands of an effective democracy, not a pastoral art of guiding a turbulent herd.
+To me a slowing down of science thus means another science, betraying its constitutive connection with the constellation of “advance-growth-development-progress” order-words, which parasites and poisons the demands of an effective democracy, not a pastoral art of guiding a turbulent herd.
 In other words, decolonizing thought, as Viveiros de Castro proposes, is needed not only with regards to “others” but also to our own institutions, and it demands what Whitehead associated philosophy with: the welding of common sense and imagination, the resurgence of commoning practices which give to an always particular –non-scalable– situation the power to have all those for whom this situation matters in diverging ways, thinking together.

+Acknowledgements

+This conversation began on an exceptionally sunny day of spring in London in 2016, on the occasion of Isabelle Stengers’ visit to Goldsmiths, University of London for a two-day symposium on her work.
+Martin Savransky would like to thank the Centre for Philosophy and Critical Thought and the Centre for Invention and Social Process (both at Goldsmiths), for their support in making this event possible.

+Works Cited

+Deleuze, Gilles & Guattari, Félix.
+What is Philosophy?.
+London: Verso, 1994.

+Latour, Bruno.
+Inquiry into Modes of Existence.
+Cambridge, MA: Harvard University Press, 2013.

+Pignarre, Philippe & Stengers, Isabelle.
+Capitalist Sorcery.
+Basingstoke: Palgrave Macmillan, 2013.

+Plato.
+The Symposium.
+London: Penguin, 2005.

+Stengers, Isabelle.
+The Invention of Modern Science.
+Minneapolis: University of Minnesota Press.

+Stengers, Isabelle.
+“The Cosmopolitical Proposal”.
+In Making Things Public, edited by Bruno Latour & Peter Weibel.
+Cambridge, MA: MIT Press, 2005.

+Stengers, Isabelle.
+Thinking with Whitehead.
+Cambridge, MA: Harvard University Press, 2011.

+Stengers, Isabelle.
+“L’Insistance du Possible”.
+In Gestes Spéculatifs, edited by Didier Debaise & Isabelle Stengers.
+Dijon: Presses du reel, 2015.

+Stengers, Isabelle.
+In Catastrohpic Times.
+Open Humanities Press, 2015.

+Tsing, Anna.
+The Mushroom at the End of the World.
+New Jersey: Princeton University Press, 2015.

+Whitehead, Alfred North.
+Science and the Modern World.
+New York: Free Press, 1967.